BbeatrizSI/BbeatrizSI/README.md

 ## Hi everyone! 🌈

-### I'm a brand new Front-End developer who wants to improve day by day and whose world are ruled by curiosity!
+### I'm a Jr. Front-End developer who wants to improve day by day and whose world are ruled by curiosity!

 #